 Looking for places to hide money around your home?
 Perhaps you have found your own hiding places over the years, but are they as safe as you would like them to be?

 Here is a list of some of the best places to hide money around the house.
-Some of the hiding spots are free while others are products that you can purchase that blend into any houses decor.
+Some hiding spots are free, while others are products you can purchase that blend into any house decor.

 1. Inside a tennis ball

 Slice an opening just big enough to be able to slide bills in and out.
-Then place the ball back in the canister with the regular tennis balls.
+Then, place the ball back in the canister with the regular tennis balls.

 2. On the bottom of a dresser drawer

 You might think this is too obvious and that the money will be found easily.
 That might be true if you just placed the money at the bottom of your sock drawer.

-3. Under your mattress
+4. Under your mattress